 These are the top 21 kettlebell exercises, in my opinion.

 As I said, this list would be enough to keep you busy and getting results for years.

 Again, the “big 7″ is really all most need and many people may not even need all 7 of those.

 The swing, the squat, and the get up is where it all starts, then build up from there.

-In today’s fitness climate, many of us think we need to do all this “stuff.”
+In today’s fitness climate, many of us think we need to do many different things in our training.

-We just need to be exceptional at the fundamentals – this is the truth.
+We do need variety, but we also need to be exceptional at the fundamentals – this is the truth.

-Get ‘fancy’ later if you want more options.
+Get ‘cute and fancy‘ later if you want more options, but focus on fundamentals.